Paul G. Pinsky: Taxes

 Pinsky introduced legislation in the 1996 legislative session that would have taxed corporate executives' incomes at a rate more than 20 times greater than the tax on the salaries of the companies' lowest- paid employees.

 In 2012, Pinsky defended legislation that would significantly raise taxes on Marylanders earning half a million dollars or more.

 In 2013, Pinsky voted in favor of legislation that raises taxes on gas to replenish the state's transportation fund.

 Personal life

 Pinsky was married to Joan Rothgeb, who died from pancreatic cancer on March 12, 2020.
 He and his wife had two daughters.
-He lives in University Park, Maryland.
+He lives in University Park, Maryland, and is Jewish.

 In January 2025, Pinsky revealed to Maryland Energy Administration staffers that he had been receiving chemotherapy and immunotherapy to treat bladder cancer for the past several months.
 In an interview with Maryland Matters, Pinsky said that he was given a positive long-term prognosis and was feeling well generally, and wanted to disclose his illness before the start of the legislative session on January 8 to avoid speculation about his health since he had begun wearing hats in public.